By Tracy G. Cassels

 (I think at this point it’s worth noting that not all unplanned c-sections need to be happening.
 Yes, there are women with true complications that require medical interventions, but sadly, the cascade of interventions most women face in the hospital put them at increased risk for having to have an unplanned c-section.
 Inductions, epidurals, pitocin, and having to give birth according to a schedule increase a woman’s risk for birthing via c-section and we’d be wise to remember these real emotional outcomes when we consider the “need” for these interventions.)

 Returning to the research review, the relationship to parent-infant interactions was found to be somewhat mixed, with most studies on the topic (n=9) finding a reduction in interactions with their children – less play, less tactile stimulation, less favourable ratings more generally – as well as a reduction in breastfeeding rates and duration.
 However, the authors note that there were two studies that were methodologically sound that failed to find these outcomes.
 One positive outcome associated with c-sections was for women to plan around the birth, be it for employment, child care, or other responsibilities.
 Some women also reported being relieved by the c-section as it ended labour when labour had been long and painful.
-And finally, some women who are very much in favour of medicalized birth much prefer the c-section to vaginal birth.
-The psychosocial outcomes for these women are going to be very different because of the mindset going into it.
-However, this is not the norm for most women and the experience of a c-section is generally unfavourable to women, particularly unplanned c-sections.
+And finally, some women who are very much in favour of medicalized birth much prefer the c-section to vaginal birth and may not show any of the negative effects found in other research.
+The psychosocial outcomes for these women are going to be very different because of the mindset going into it and we must be cognizant that this may be a preferable birthing method for some.

 Another side effect of c-sections that rarely gets any discussion is food allergies.
 Researchers have hypothesized that one pathway (of many) to food allergies is a delay in the colonization of a newborn and one study did find that children who were already at risk of developing allergies (due to family history) were four to seven times more likely to develop the allergy if born via caesarean section.
 Importantly, there was no increase for children who were not at risk due to family history.

-Are there any general benefits to the caesarean section?
+Are there any medical benefits to the caesarean section (in general, obviously there are benefits when it’s medically necessary)?
 The only health benefit I could find was a lower risk of urinary incontinence throughout the lifespan – both mild and more severe – compared to women who had vaginal births.
 This is probably not too surprising given the wear that the bladder can face during a vaginal delivery.
 Interestingly, though, c-sections were also a risk factor for urinary incontinence relative to women who had never delivered, but the risk was greatest for women who had vaginal deliveries.

 What can we do?